metal3-io/cluster-api-provider-metal3/docs/dev-setup.md

 ```

 You can follow the output on the console to see information about what the
 controller is doing.
-You can also proceed to create/update/delete `Machines`
+You can also proceed to create/update/delete
-and `BareMetalHosts` to test the controller logic.
+`BareMetalMachines` and `BareMetalHosts` to test the controller logic.